 Generally speaking, when you see that somewhere has been recognized as a pueblo magico, it is a pretty good indicator that it is a worthwhile place to visit and that can definitely be said of Tlaquepaque.

 Watch the mariachi perform at El Parian Square

-The precise origins of mariachi music are unknown, but it is believed to have originated in this part of west-central Mexico in the 1700s.
-When bands started performing at El Parian in the 1920s, the music wasn´t really accepted and it was quite a controversial move by the organizers.
+While the precise origins of mariachi music are unknown, it is believed to have originated in this part of west-central Mexico in the 1700s.
+When bands started performing at El Parian in the 1920s, the music wasn’t widely accepted and it was quite a controversial move by the organizers.

 It was thanks to regular performances here that mariachi music eventually became popular and known around the world.
 For decades, mariachi bands at El Parian have delighted locals and tourists alike.

 If you want to see the bands perform, it is best to stop by late afternoon (at least after 4 pm) or in the evening.
 It is a little quiet here during the day so if you are hoping for a lunchtime snack and some live mariachi, you will be disappointed

 It is also worth noting that the historical importance of the square paired with the live music has turned El Parian into a bit of a tourist trap.